 - This new deal will enable the station to broadcast on five frequencies a total of 25 hours a week of BBC programming.

 - That's what KPIG has been doing since it became the first commercial radio station ever to broadcast on the Web.

-- 1.2Tell (something) to many people; make widely known: we don’t want to broadcast our unhappiness to the worldMore example sentences
+- 1.2Tell (something) to many people: we don’t want to broadcast our unhappiness to the worldMore example sentences

 - Sometimes we don't even have to open our mouths to broadcast our outsider status and offend the locals.

 - Again, this is probably not the place to broadcast my feelings publicly, much rather say it to you on the phone, through a text or in person.

 - The correspondence was regularly posted on a web site, broadcasting the ineptitude of this spammer to the world.